 What We Still Don't Know

 Now that the merger is official and many of our initial questions have been answered, there is still plenty we don't know, especially regarding Capital One’s long-term plans for the Discover brand.
-We know that accounts will be migrated to Capital One in the near future, but we don't know whether Capital One will eventually rebrand products or make broader changes to how Discover operates.
+We know that accounts are being moved over to Capital One, but we don't know whether Capital One will eventually rebrand products or make broader changes to how Discover operates.
 Things could change in the future, or they might not really change at all.

 Related: Capital One Credit Cards: Best-Ever Offers and When You Should Apply